tomerraviv95/meta-viterbinet/README.md

 ## python_code

-The python simulations of the encoder & channel and decoders.
+The python simulations of the simplified communication chain: encoder, channel and detectors.

 ### channel

-Includes the channel model and BPSK modulator.
-The main function is the channel dataset - a wrapper of the ground truth codewords, along with the received channel word.
-Used for training the decoders as well as evaluation.
+Includes all relevant channel functions and classes.
+The class in "channel_dataset.py" implements the main class for aggregating pairs of (transmitted,received) pairs.
+In "channel.py", the ISI AWGN channel is implemented. "channel_estimation.py" is for the calculation of the h values.
+Lastly, the channel BPSK modulator lies in "channel_modulator.py".

-### decoders
+### detectors

-The backbone decoders: CVA, WCVA, WCVAE, gated WCVAE.
+The backbone detectors: VA, VNET, LSTM, META_VNET and META_LSTM.
+The meta and non-meta detectors have slightly different API so they are seperated in the trainer class below.
+Also, we use VA as the ML detector, thus we assume full knowledge of the CSI.
+To have a single API across the detectors, the snr and gamma appear in all the approriate forward calls, but are omitted in the code itself.
+A factory design pattern could have been a better fit here, and is left as future work.

 ### trainers

-Wrappers for training and evaluation of the decoders.
+Wrappers for the training and evaluation of the detectors.

+The basic trainer class holds most used methods: train, meta-train and evaluation.
+It is also used for parsing the config.yaml file, preparing the

 Each trainer inherets from the basic trainer class, extending it as needed.